Dicks History, Family Crest & Coats of Arms

 - John Dicks, American politician from Florida

-- Richard Dicks, American Democrat politician, Alternate Delegate to Democratic National Convention from Michigan, 1964
+- Richard Dicks, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Michigan, 1964

 - John L. Dicks, American politician, Mayor of Plant City, Florida, 1999-2000, 2005-07